zjiayao/Pamuretas/README.md

 ## Introduction

+*Pamuretas* (**Pa**rallel **Mu**lti-Dependency **Re**source-Critical **Ta**sk **S**cheduler)
+is a dynamic job allocation and dispatcher program that is designed to be robust, flexible and efficient.
+Currently, it can only solve one particular instance of this class of problems, but it does it very well.

 ### Problem Formulation

-*Pamuretas* (**Pa**rallel **Mu**lti-Dependency **Re**source-Critical **Ta**sk **S**cheduler)
-is a dynamic job allocation and dispatcher program that is dedicated to solve one particular instance of this class of problems, as outlined in the dependency
-graph:
+We formulate our problem as a variant to the classical custume-producer problem with Resource Constrained Project Scheduling Problem (RCPSP) flavour.
+Concretely, given the number of workers and the goal of production, we wish to complete production with a pre-specified amount of *storage space* such that any component listed below occupies one space once produced; the space is freed when it is fed into another production task as raw material.
+We further assume the goal of production (i.e., cars) does not occupy any spaces upon completion.

 ![DAG](figs/dag.png)